 What exactly does one do after they sell their business for $500m?
-Vaughan Fergusson, founder of Vend, dropped in for a fireside chat with our editor Andre Rowell at the M2 Summit on Thursday 20 May to give us the insight and impart with some wisdom on just how he grew his business to that astonishing value.
+Vaughan Fergusson, founder of Vend, dropped in for a fireside chat with editor Andre Rowell at the M2 Summit to give us the insight and impart with some wisdom on just how he grew his business to that astonishing value.

 Fergusson first candidly reflected on the reactions of people around him following the sale of his company, Vend, remarking that he felt a general sense support and positivity for his big payout, as opposed to any sort of jealously; “the thing I’m sensing the most is that people are so proud of what we’ve achieved”.
 He remarked that this might be attributable to the ‘open book’ attitude about the long, up and down road he and the company had travelled along the way; “we’ve shared it with everybody as we’ve went, and maybe people feel like they’ve been on the journey with us, and they’re like ‘they did it, they got through’.”